-Compared to 4G, 5G represents a quantum leap forward with speed up to 100 times faster handling 100 times more connections with ultra-low latency (i.e., lag time between the sending of a piece of information and corresponding response), promising incredible opportunities for digital health.
-Whereas 4G and broadband allow for basic one-on-one sessions, 5G offers the possibility to add sensors and virtual reality to teleconferences, enabling the constant monitoring of vital signs, even from afar.
-The full potential for 5G in healthcare involves integration with AI, the cloud, big data analytics, geo-locations sensors and real time monitors.
+Compared with 4G, 5G represents a quantum leap forward with speed up to 100 times faster handling 100 times more connections with ultra-low latency (i.e., lag time between the sending of a piece of information and corresponding response).
+That promises incredible opportunities for digital health.
+Whereas 4G and broadband allow for basic one-on-one sessions, 5G offers the possibility to add sensors and virtual reality to teleconferences.
+That, in turn, enables the constant monitoring of vital signs, even from afar.
+The full potential for 5G in health care involves integration with AI, the cloud, big data analytics, geo-locations sensors and real time monitors.

 The example of this transformation starts with the automatic request for assistance and transport in case of emergencies (offered, e.g., by wearables as smart watches) – for instance, recognising a medical emergency based on live vitals, and triggering a request to dispatch for an ambulance.
 Following that, the secure transmission of data captured from various monitoring devices – both personal and on the ambulance – can help assess the patient’s condition to and from the hospital.
 In parallel to providing remote support from the hospital to first responders on route, potential interventions and special needs can be anticipated and prepared prior to the patient’s arrival, resulting in a smoother and faster response, and ultimately better care.